emmajanedrews/base-template/_posts/2017-08-03-what-type-of-positions-are-currently-in-the-marketplace.md

 ---
 layout: post
-title: What Positions Do We Typically Work On?
+title: What Type Of Positions Are Currently In the Marketplace?
 tags:
   - Building Products
 excerpt: >-